junxit/us-congress-bills-119/bill.md

       - **(i)** violates the code of conduct of such institution; or
       - **(ii)** conflicts with the terms of a contract or similar agreement to which such institution is a party.
 - **(b)** *Right to representation* Except as provided by this Act, no institution, conference, or interstate intercollegiate athletic association may restrict the ability of a student athlete to obtain an agent.
-- **(c)** *Right to privacy* Except as provided by this Act, no institution, conference, or interstate intercollegiate athletic association may release information disclosed to such entity by a student athlete with respect to a name, image, and likeness agreement without the express written consent of such student athlete.
+- **(c)** *Right to privacy* Except as provided by this Act, no institution, conference, or interstate intercollegiate athletic association may release information with respect to a name, image, and likeness agreement without the express written consent of any student athlete who is a party to such agreement.
+- **(d)** *Right to transparent agreements* A name, image, and likeness agreement under which a student athlete is provided compensation in an amount greater than $600 shall be considered void from the inception of such agreement if such agreement does not satisfy the following:
+  - **(1)** The agreement is in writing.
+  - **(2)** The agreement contains the following:
+    - **(A)** A description of any services to be rendered under the agreement.
+    - **(B)** The names of the parties to the agreement.
+    - **(C)** The term of the agreement.
+    - **(D)** The amount of compensation to be provided to the student athlete under the agreement.
+    - **(E)** A provision specifying the circumstances or events under which the agreement may be terminated due to non-performance of obligations by the student athlete.
+    - **(F)** A provision specifying that the student athlete may terminate the agreement, notwithstanding any other term described in the agreement, beginning on the date that is 6 months after the date on which the student athlete is no longer enrolled at any institution.
+    - **(G)** The signature of the student athlete or, if the student athlete is under the age of 18 years, the signature of the parent or guardian of the student athlete.
+- **(e)** *Actions by States* In any case in which the attorney general of a State, or an official or agency of a State, has reason to believe that an interest of the residents of such State has been or is threatened or adversely affected by an act or practice in violation of this section, the State, as parens patriae, may bring a civil action on behalf of the residents of the State in an appropriate State court or an appropriate district court of the United States to—
+  - **(1)** enjoin such act or practice;
+  - **(2)** enforce compliance with this section;
+  - **(3)** obtain damages, restitution, or other compensation on behalf of residents of the State; or
+  - **(4)** obtain such other legal and equitable relief as the court may consider to be appropriate.

 ## § 4.
 Sports Agent Responsibility and Trust Act

 The Sports Agent Responsibility and Trust Act (15 U.S.C.
 7801 et seq.) is amended—

+- **(1)** in section 3(a)—
+  - **(A)** by redesignating paragraphs (2) and (3) as paragraphs (4) and (5), respectively; and
+  - **(B)** by inserting after paragraph (1) the following:
+    > - **(2)** charge a student athlete a fee with respect to an endorsement contract that is in an amount that is greater than 5 percent of the amount of the compensation provided to such student athlete under such contract;
+    > - **(3)** enter into an agency contract with a student athlete that does not include a provision specifying that the student athlete may terminate the agency contract, notwithstanding any other term described in the agency contract, beginning on the date that is 6 months after the date on which the student athlete is no longer enrolled at any institution (as defined in section 2 of the SCORE Act);

-- **(1)** in section 3(b)(3), by striking “Warning to Student Athlete: If you agree orally or in writing to be represented by an agent now or in the future you may lose your eligibility to compete as a student athlete in your sport.” and inserting “Notice to Student Athlete:”; and
+- **(2)** in section 3(b)(3), by striking “Warning to Student Athlete: If you agree orally or in writing to be represented by an agent now or in the future you may lose your eligibility to compete as a student athlete in your sport.” and inserting “Notice to Student Athlete:”; and
-- **(2)** by adding at the end the following:
+- **(3)** by adding at the end the following:
   > ## § 9.
 Disclosure and consent relating to name, image, and likeness agreements
   >
   > - **(a)** *In general* An athlete agent who assists a student athlete with an endorsement contract shall disclose in writing to the student athlete—